Skip Ribbon Commands

 Water Fluoridation Water Fluoridation

-Many communities add fluoride to water.
-Water is “fluoridated” when a public water system adjusts the fluoride to a level known to prevent tooth decay.
-Drinking water should have about 0.7 milligrams of fluoride per liter.
+Water is "fluoridated" when a public water system adjusts the fluoride to an optimal level to prevent tooth decay.
+Drinking water is regulated to 0.7 parts of fluoride mixed in a million parts of water (0.7 parts per million is equal to one penny in over $14,000).

 More information